OHBA-analysis/osl-dynamics/doc/parcellations/index.rst

 MNI Coordinates
 ---------------

 The parcellations provided are in MNI space.

-The MNI coordinates of each parcel center can be obtained with:
+Example code for obtaining the MNI coordinates of each parcel center:

 .. code::